13 Roku tricks you should try right now

 Much as I like the design of the Roku remote, the size can be a problem: It goes missing that much more easily.
 The Bermuda Triangle has nothing on my couch cushions.

-Fortunately, if you own a Roku 4 or Roku Ultra, there's a fast way to find your remote.
+Fortunately, if you own a Roku 4 ($59.99 at Amazon Marketplace) or Roku Ultra, there's a fast way to find your remote.
 (Assuming, of course, you can still find the Roku itself.
 Gotta be somewhere near the TV.)
 Both models have a button on top; press it and your remote will make a sound.

 Want to learn how to choose what sound it makes?
 Check out Quickly find a lost Roku remote with this trick.